ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-9-2.md

-Chapter 6: Affirmation Techniques: Using Affirmations to Overcome Limiting Beliefs
+Using Affirmations to Overcome Limiting Beliefs
 ==================================================================================

 Limiting beliefs are negative thoughts or beliefs that can hold us back from achieving our goals and manifesting our dreams.
 They can stem from past experiences, societal conditioning, or self-doubt.
 In this chapter, we will explore techniques for using affirmations to overcome limiting beliefs.